Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 https://www.mikadomatsu.com

-Recommended as a souvenir – Washi paper created through collaboration between the past and present.
+Recommended as a souvenir – Washi paper created from a collaboration of the past and present.

-At the Kadokura Washi Store in front of Ogawa-machi Station, a wide variety of items are available, including handmade Hosokawa paper, Ogawa washi, and traditional Japanese paper crafts.
-With a selection of suitable washi paper goods for souvenirs, why not choose one that suits your tastes as a souvenir?
+A wide variety of items are available at the Kadokura Washi Store in front of Ogawa-machi Station, including handmade Hosokawa paper, Ogawa Washi and traditional Japanese paper crafts.
+With a selection of suitable Washi paper goods for souvenirs, why not choose one that suits your taste?

 Kadokura Washi Store